-Open All / Close All
+Open All/Close All

-The owned mobile equipment and rented equipment coverage is included while in your studio/office/home for storage, while in transit to and from your shoots, and while being used away from your premises anywhere subject to the worldwide coverage territory*.
+The owned mobile equipment and rented equipment coverage is included while in your studio/office/home for storage, while in transit to and from your shoots, and while being used away from your premises anywhere subject to the limited worldwide coverage territory*.

 The owned fixed equipment and office contents coverage is limited to the declared location address on the policy.
 Earthquake and Flood coverage does not extend to office contents.